Mark Kopec Now

 - Shortness of breath: Experiencing difficulty catching your breath, even with minimal exertion.

-- Chest pain: A dull ache or sharp pain in the chest, which consequently may worsen with deep breathing or coughing.
+- Chest pain: A dull ache or sharp pain in the chest, which consequently may worsen with deep breathing, coughing or laughing.

 - Unexplained weight loss: Specifically, losing weight unintentionally without trying.